kiarashfz/pack_optimizer/README.md

 * `make logs`: Streams the logs for all services.
 * `make test`: Runs all unit and integration tests with verbose output and race detection.

+### 🟧 Postman Collection

+A ready-to-use Postman collection is available in the `docs/api` directory.

+You can import it directly into your Postman to test the API endpoints.

 ### 🧪 How to Test

 All tests are located in the root of the project under the test directory.
 This includes both: